grayt0r/kankan_api/README.md

 Only the board owner has access to the lanes and cards contained within a board.

+## Installation

+* git clone git://github.com/grayt0r/kankan_api.git
+* cd kankan_api
+* bundle install
+* rails s
+* Open http://0.0.0.0:3000 in your browser and check you see the welcome message

 ## Boards

 Example URL: http://localhost:3000/api/v1/boards.json